shmiko/shmiko.github.io/_posts/2016-06-6-google-maps-calendar-fusion-tables-and-app-scripts.md

 This turned out to be a much better solution than what I originally had planned in using the event colors.

-This was done nearly 2 years ago and still it is my understanding that there is no way to use event colors.
+This was done nearly 2 years ago and still it is my understanding that there is no way to use event colors via the current API which is still version 3.

 I have not seen any other calendar mapping applicatiosn to use categories so I have nothing to compare my solution with.